Monday, February 22, 2016

 Sure, I’m a fan of Bradley Cooper, but I need more than that to enjoy a movie.

 This is particularly sad because the tagline for this movie is “Never underestimate a man with everything to lose.”
-He has nothing at risk, ever.
+Yet he has nothing at risk, ever.
 Even if he loses, so what?
 He starts over and tries again, since it’s obviously easy for him to start a fabulous restaurant on a whim.

 (Here’s more on getting to the heart of your story)